 They Got Me

 Once an employee falls for a phishing email that appears to come from someone they know, it's too late.
-Attackers take time to include company logos, to use similar fonts and to speak in the tune of the impersonated.
-There's other tactics that include changing the domain ever so slightly so that the recipient doesn't notice.
-For example, the fraudster changes a lowercase letter L for the number 1.
+Attackers take time to include company logos, to use similar fonts, and to speak in the tone of the impersonated.
+There are other tactics that include changing the domain ever so slightly so that the recipient doesn't notice.
+For example, the fraudster changes the lowercase letter L for the number 1.
 Many email programs only show the name of the sender rather than the email address and so when your employee sees their boss's name, they do not investigate further.

 If the employee clicked on the link, they are either redirected to a fake website asking for sensitive information such as a login or they just downloaded a virus to your device.
 The virus could even send itself to all of the user's contacts under the false pretense that the email is coming from the user.
 Most malicious software that infects a company through a phishing attack is unique to the victim.
 In other words, the attackers often rewrite the code each time used so that the virus appears unique and has a better chance of bypassing anti-virus protocols.